ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/environments.md

 Environment variable provide a mechanism for reusing specific values across multiple documents.
 These variables are defined as key-value pairs.

-Frequently used data, like URLs, tokens, and credentials, are commonly centerally managed as environment variable.
+Frequently used data, like URLs, tokens, and credentials, are commonly centrally managed as environment variable.
 By doing so, these values can be referenced in your documents and changed in a single location for all you documents.
 You can also quickly switch between different values for different environments.

 For instance, you might store your API key as an environment variable, allowing it to be used universally in all your documents.